 I felt like I was filling that hole, that void, so to speak.
-Becoming a street cop, trying to do right in the world for others in their time of need and serving justice on a silver platter somehow seemed like the answer for my void.
-My first week on the job in field training, “Day 1 of week 1” you know what kind of call I got sent to?
+Becoming a street cop, trying to do right in the world for others in their time of need, and serving justice on a silver platter somehow seemed like the answer for my void.
+My first week on the job in-field training, “Day 1 of week 1” you know what kind of call I got sent to?
 You guessed it.
-A twenty-something year old Army Veteran who shot himself inside his apartment.
-Walking into the sight of that kid’s brains and lifeless body laying on top of a mound of clothing, mostly his military apparel, hit me like a pillow case full of bricks right in the face.
+A twenty-something-year-old Army Veteran who shot himself inside his apartment.
+Walking into the sight of that kid’s brains and a lifeless body laying on top of a mound of clothing, mostly his military apparel, hit me like a pillowcase full of bricks right in the face.
 I was not mentally prepared for that, or the other 60 suicide calls I have responded to since that one.
 In all of those calls, I saw my brother.
 That place I buried my emotions, my grief, my anger… it was surfacing.
 It was oozing out of the crevices of that dark place I thought I had buried it.

 I left thinking “what is this guy talking about” and thought about it through the duration of my commute home.
 I spent the entire next week thinking about what I could possibly “give my brother”.
 Here I am, a single mom who has her shit together, raising an amazing little girl, and serving as a Police Officer, what more could I do to make my brother proud of me?!
 Despite all I had going for me, I began to feel insignificant and pathetic.